History of Cyprus: Modern Cyprus

 The National Organization of Cyprus (EOK; not to be confused with EOKA), that was founded in 1930 by church circles and whose members were chosen by the Archbishop, played a role in strengthening the demand of enosis.
 Its purpose was the pursuit of this goal and the rejection of the Autonomy proposed by the English.
 In 1931, the even more hardline National Radical Union of the Center (ΕRΕΚ) was founded whose members were secret.
 The repetitive rebuttal of the Greek Cypriots' hopes, along with other political events at the time, triggered the great uprising of October 1931, known as the October riots.
 Cyprus thus entered a period of autocratic rule known as Palmerokratia ("Palmerocracy"), named after governor Richmond Palmer, which started shortly before the revolt and would last until the beginning of World War II.

 In January 1950, the Orthodox Church of Cyprus organized the Union Referendum (referendum about Enosis), in which Greek Cypriots, which constituted around 80% of the population at the time, were called to vote, and ended in strong favor for the movement.
 However, their shout fell on deaf ears since the international community showed no desire to support their request Between 1955 and 1959 Greek Cypriots formed the EOKA organisation, led by George Grivas, and began the liberation struggle with ultimate goal being enosis.
 However the EOKA campaign did not result in union with Greece but rather in an independent republic, the Republic of Cyprus, in 1960.

 The 1960 constitution put in place a form of power-sharing, or consociational government, in which concessions were made to the Turkish Cypriots minority, including as a requirement that the vice-president of Cyprus and at least 30% of members of parliament be Turkish Cypriots.
 Archbishop Makarios III would be the President and Dr. Fazıl Küçük would become vice president.
 One of the articles in the constitution was the creation of separate local municipalities so that Greek and Turkish Cypriots could manage their own municipalities in large towns.

 Internal conflicts turned into full-fledged armed fighting between the two communities on the island which prompted the United Nations to send peacekeeping forces in 1964; these forces are still in place today.
-In 1974, Greek nationalists performed a military coup with the support of military junta in Greece.
+In 1974, Greek nationalists performed a military coup with the support of the military junta in Greece.
 Unable to secure multilateral support against the coup, Turkey invaded the northern portion of the island.
 Turkish forces remained after a cease-fire, resulting in the partition of the island.
 The intercommunal violence, the coup, and the subsequent invasion led to the displacement of hundreds of thousands of Cypriots.